TharindraParanagama/Cousera-Data-Analysis/CodeBook.md

 ================================================
 Extracted the column names from the updated dataset and stored in **column_names**.obtained the subset of columns for which are numeric and for which the mean should be computed.stored the subset columns in **subset_col_names**.

-Used the chain of commands associated with the pipe characted to first the group the data in updated _dataset by subject_number and activity_name fields.Then the obtained results were summarized by computing the mean on the variables specified in the vars function as an argument(i.e.passed the subset_col_names).The final summarized mean on the grouping was stored in **summarized_result** variable.
+Used the chain of commands associated with the pipe characted to first the group the data in updated _dataset by subject_number and activity_name fields.Then the obtained results were summarized by computing the mean on the variables specified in the vars function as an argument(i.e.passed the subset_col_names).The final summarized mean on the grouping was stored in **summarized_dataset** variable.

 ------------------------------------------------------------------------------------------------------